UjwalAgrawal/Dynamic-Programming/README.md

-# Dynamic algorithm problems in python
+# Dynamic programming problems in python